openenergymonitor/EmonGLCD/readme.md

 * **Tester:** simple sketch to test the function of the temperature sensor, light sensor and tri-colour LED's.
 Example can be used with or without the LCD and without the RFM12B.
 If LCD is connected results will be displayed on LCD.

+* **GLCD_SSS** RF Signal Strength Meter and scanner for 464 or 868MHz bands by Martin Roberts: http://openenergymonitor.org/emon/node/2395

 # Template use

 ```c